KeepTheLidOnTight/google-Book-Search/README.md

 N/A

 # Furthur Developments/Edits
-Continue to develop the style of this app.
-Make changes to the visual elements as well..perhaps adding a pie chart along with a graph for added display.
+Style out more of this app including a footer.
+Include more Google API functions as well not just the Google Books.

 # Questions
 If you have any questions about the repo, open an issue.
-You can find more of my work at [KeepTheLidOnTight](https://github.com/KeepTheLidOnTight/).
+If you'd like to discuss future developments, do the same.
+Otherwise more of my work can be found at [KeepTheLidOnTight](https://github.com/KeepTheLidOnTight/).